How to Get Help

 NOTE: A video recording of a similar workflow as the one described above can be found in the Support Training repository

-Note: Some sections are not yet available.
-If a section is not listed, consider a confidential issue in the GitLab project tracker and post in the relevant Slack channel.
-Please follow support epic #222 for more information.
+Change Process: If a section or group has been recently modified, please create a confidential issue in the GitLab project tracker, assign to @jlyttle and notify the relevant Slack channel.
+For additional details, refer to the support epic #222 for more information.

 Research prior to opening an issue